rapid7/metasploit-framework/documentation/modules/auxiliary/analyze/apply_pot.md

 ## Vulnerable Application

-  This module applys a john the ripper (or hashcat) style .pot file to hashes in the database.
+  This module applies a john the ripper (or hashcat) style .pot file to hashes in the database.
   This will allow very fast cracking of all supported hash types which have already been cracked.

 ## Verification Steps